arangodb/docs-hugo/README.md

    +- 4.0:
    ```

    Stage all changes and commit them.
-Open a pull request on GitHub.
+Open a pull request (PR) on GitHub.
 You only
-   need to specify a Docker image or PR link for `4.0` if you plan to use the
+   need to specify a Docker image or PR link for `- 4.0: ` if you plan to use
-   `/generate` or `/generate-commit` command to re-generate the examples.
+   the `/generate` or `/generate-commit` command to re-generate the examples.
    If you follow the next step, the example generation is run manually along
    with some other generators, so using the commands shouldn't be necessary.